bkesterbyld/maroon-potato/src/pages/index.md

   - type: hero_section
     title: Ship faster and delight users everywhere
     subtitle: ''
-    content: >-
+    content: >
       Create a data and logic API for your commerce app or website in minutes without having to code or learn anything.
-Take advantage of edge computing to instantly process data and speed up user interactions.
+Take advantage of a global edge computing network to instantly crunch data and speed up user interactions.
     actions:
       - label: Join the Beta
         url: /general-enquiries